 Language.
 Sixteen semester hours are required in more than one foreign language, chosen from French, German, and Italian.
-A student may select one year of one language and one semester of the others, chosen in consultation with the advisor.
+A student may select one year of one language and one semester of the others, chosen in consultation with the studio teacher and advisor.